python/typing/docs/stubs.rst

   API of a package, without including the implementation or private members.

-This PEP aims to give guidance to both authors of type stubs and developers of type checkers and other tools.
+This document aims to give guidance to both authors of type stubs and developers of type checkers and other tools.
 It describes the constructs that can be used safely in type stubs, suggests a style guide for them, and lists constructs that type checkers are expected to support.

-Type stubs that only use constructs described in this PEP should work with all type checkers that also follow this PEP.
+Type stubs that only use constructs described in this document should work with all type checkers that also follow this document.
 Type stub authors can elect to use additional constructs, but must be prepared that some type checkers will not parse them as expected.

-A type checker that conforms to this PEP will parse a type stub that only uses constructs described here without error and will not interpret any construct in a contradictory manner.
+A type checker that conforms to this document will parse a type stub that only uses constructs described here without error and will not interpret any construct in a contradictory manner.
 However, type checkers are not required to implement checks for all these constructs, and can elect to ignore unsupported ones.
-Additionally type checkers can support constructs not described in this PEP and tool authors are encouraged to experiment with additional features.
+Additionally type checkers can support constructs not described in this document and tool authors are encouraged to experiment with additional features.

-This PEP is intended as a living document and will be updated as new features are supported or best practices evolve.

 Syntax
 ======